 Instructions

 - Combine dry ingredients.
-In a medium sized mixing bowl, combine your flour, baking soda, and salt..
-Whisk and set aside.
+In a medium sized mixing bowl, whisk your flour, baking soda, and salt.
+Set aside.

-- Whisk together the melted butter and sugar until well combined.
+- Cream butter and sugar.
+In a second bowl or your stand mixer with the paddle attachment, combine your melted butter and sugars.
+Stir for 2-3 minutes.
 Add in your eggs and vanilla.
 Mix to combine.

 - Combine wet and dry.
-Add in your dry ingredients, and mix to combine.
+Add in your dry ingredients, and stir with a wooden spoon or spatula to combine.
 Be careful to not overmix.

 - Cool cookies.
 Allow cookies to cool 5 minutes on the cookie sheet before transferring the cookies to cool on a cooling rack.